Can I Be "Addicted" to Food? – Dr. Ralph Carson

 Another area I’d like to address is this: some people feel real, physical withdrawal symptoms when they stop eating certain binge or trigger foods: chips, cookies, ice cream, chocolate, bread etc. The symptoms reported (difficulty concentrating, irritability, shakes and jitter, nausea, headache etc.) actually result from low blood sugar that stems from a drastic alteration in carbohydrate intake.

 When one consistently consumes a healthy, balanced mixed food plan (with fiber, carbohydrate, protein, and fat) distributed in several feedings throughout the day, these “withdrawal” symptoms will be resolved.

 Unlike studies on rats, where the sugar-restricted rodents clearly exhibit withdrawal behavior (paw tremors, teeth chattering, head shaking, escape behaviors and aggression), humans do not experience true withdrawal from food items.
 Rather, humans may have a conditioned psychological dependence (we have a false sense of having to have them).
 What this once again teaches us is that humans are not rats!

 Treatment for "food addiction"

 Now that you understand the science behind food addiction, I’d encourage you to reach out to us if you think that you have a problem with compulsive eating.
-We are happy to discuss treatment options available at our eating disorder clinic
+We are happy to discuss treatment options available at our eating disorder clinic with you.

 Ralph Carson, RD, PhD, is a nutritionist and exercise physiologist with over 40 years of experience.
 He is currently Vice President of Science and Innovation for Eating Recovery Centers (ERC).
 Dr. Carson is an active member on the board of the International Association of Eating Disorder Professionals (iaedp) and author of The Brain Fix: What’s the Matter with Your Gray Matter.